-The College of Agricultural Sciences and Natural Resources offers an undergraduate major in environmental science.
+The College of Agricultural Sciences and Natural Resources offers an undergraduate major in environmental sciences.
 This program is an interdisciplinary study of the biological, physical, quantitative, and social sciences, and their application to environmental concerns.
-These applications are designed to improve the current and future welfare of the human race with environmental policies based on scientific principles and in accordance with the true benefits and costs as evaluated by an informed society.
+These applications are designed to improve the current and future welfare of the human race through establishments of environmental policies based on scientific principles in accordance with the true benefits and costs as evaluated by an informed society.